schmidsi/jquery-object-fit/README.md

 To do:
 ------
 * Add an object-position polyfill
-* Implement a switch to enable/disable box-sizing style behaviour
 * Add support for all other media types: <video>, <svg> <canvas> and <embed>